KomodoPlatform/developer-docs/docs/basic-docs/start-here/learning-launchpad/learning-path-outline.md

 Debug Mode allows a developer to access the last lines of code executed by the daemon before the software crashes.

-A Normal Developer will likely only use this when communicating with a support agent, in the unlikely event of a malfunction in the default software.
+A Normal Developer will likely only use this when communicating with a support agent, in the unlikely event of a malfunction in the software.
 An Advanced Developer, on the other hand, may use Debug Mode frequently.

 [<b>Link to Running Komodo Software in Debug Mode</b>](../../../basic-docs/smart-chains/smart-chain-tutorials/running-komodo-software-in-debug-mode.html)